RosterElf Logo

 How do attendance KPIs affect business performance?

 Attendance KPIs directly impact business performance through labour costs, productivity, and customer service.
 High absenteeism increases overtime costs and workload for present staff.
-Effective attendance management typically reduces labour costs by 5-10% while improving team morale.
+Effective attendance management supports lower labour costs and stronger team morale.

 What attendance patterns indicate employee burnout?

 Attendance patterns indicating potential burnout include increasing unplanned absences over time, frequent Monday or Friday absences, declining punctuality from previously reliable staff, increased sick leave usage, and patterns of leaving early.
-These warning signs warrant investigation.
+These warning signs warrant investigation rather than immediate discipline.

 How should you handle consistently poor attendance?